madonoharu/tsify/README.md

 - `into_wasm_abi` implements `IntoWasmAbi` and `OptionIntoWasmAbi`.
 This can be converted directly from Rust to JS via JSON.
 - `from_wasm_abi` implements `FromWasmAbi` and `OptionFromWasmAbi`.
 This is the opposite operation of the above.
+- `namespace` generates a namespace for the enum variants.

 Tsify field attributes